vedph/epicod/docs/packhum.md

 - `span[@class="ti"]` with text information.
 - a final `div[@class="docref"]` contains `a` with href whose value is the PHI ID like `PHI1754`.

-The note at the top of each text page is a line with U+2014 as separator, including these data (the asterisk marks those data which seem to be always present):
+The note at the top of each text page is a line with U+2014 as separator, including these data (the asterisk marks those data which are mostly present):

 1. region\*
 2. location\*